yhoogstrate/ega-upload/README-new-system.md

  - Samples -> [**Register Samples**]
  - Upload filled speadsheet to register samples
  - Choose file, Submit completed Speadsheat -- !! all samples/data should now be CORRECT !!
+ - After the `tsv` file has been accepted:
+ - [ ] Make a backup of this file within your project documentation (!!)

 # 5. Register actual data